The 9 Best Reel Mowers of 2021, Reviewed. Which Is the Best Reel Mower for Your Lawn?

 The Sun Joe MJ501M is the reel mower that you get the most out of your buck.
 Yes, it sounds super fancy.
 And for the price, it looks fancy too!

 But this push reel mower has more to it than its looks.
-For less than $100, you get a wide cutting width, 4-wheel operation, and fine height adjustment.
+You get a wide cutting width, 4-wheel operation, and fine height adjustment.
 All packed with a 7-gallon grass cutter.

 With all that, you can cut more grass per pass.
 And you can do it easily thanks to the added back wheels.
 You can even catch most lawn clippings (some are bound to fly out of basket range).
 And then use it for mulching or your chicken’s snack.